Christ the Redeemer, Rio de Janeiro

 Road travel

 You can use a UK photocard driving licence to drive in Brazil.
 If you still have a paper driving licence, you may need to update it to a photocard licence or get the 1968 version of the international driving permit (IDP) as well.
-An IDP is recommended.
-After 180 days, you need to apply for a Brazilian driving licence.
+You cannot buy an IDP outside the UK, so get one before you travel.

 Driving standards